melvinvarkey/bigipsecurity/README.md

 ### Prioritizing PFS ciphersuites

 There are many different cipher strings that prioritize PFS ciphers and can provide forward secrecy.
-On of them is the following:
+One of them is the following:

 ```
 ECDHE+AES-GCM:ECDHE+AES:DEFAULT:!DHE:!RC4:!MD5:!EXPORT:!LOW:!SSLv2